 Since 2009, we have sold our thermal products in markets outside of the ATE market, including the automotive, consumer electronics, defense/aerospace, energy, industrial and telecommunications markets.
-Our sales to these non-ATE markets were \$10.7 million and \$11.1 million in 2015 and 2014, respectively, and represented 27% of our consolidated net revenues in both years.
+During 2016 and 2015, our sales to these non-ATE markets were \$12.2 million and \$10.7 million, respectively, and represented 30% and 27% of our consolidated net revenues, respectively.
 We offer highly specialized engineering solutions in these markets outside the ATE market, the demand for which is limited and which we expect may vary significantly from period to period.
 Our goal is to increase our sales into these and other non-ATE markets; however, in most cases, the expansion of our thermal product sales into these new markets has occurred in the last several years, and we may experience difficulty in expanding our sales efforts further into these markets.
 These difficulties could include hiring sales and marketing staff with sufficient experience selling into these new markets and our ability to continue to develop products which meet the needs of customers in these markets and which are not currently offered by our competitors.
 In addition, due to the nature of our highly specialized product offerings in these non-ATE markets, we do not expect broad market penetration in many of these markets.
 If we are unable to expand our sales in non-ATE markets, our net revenues and results of operations will remain substantially dependent upon the cycles of the semiconductor and ATE markets.